-Welcoming you to NUH
+Welcoming you to Team NUH

-- The Nursing, Midwifery and ODP Professional Induction
+Our Nursing, Midwifery and ODP Professional Induction

-Shared Governance – helping to develop the leader in you
+Shared Governance: developing the leader in you

 Our Band 6 Deputy Sister / Charge Nurse Leadership Programme has been designed to support the development of clinical leadership potential at ward level in order to have a positive experience on patient safety, outcomes and experience.

 We’re also very fortunate to have the NUH Academy and you can browse courses to support you as a nurse or midwife leader.

 Nurses and midwives at NUH are in an ideal position to contribute to, and conduct high quality research.
 In doing this you can continue to contribute to the generation of knowledge that benefits patients.

 Our unique Evidence in Nursing course is a practically-focused programme enabling the implementation of an evidence-based project in your clinical area.
 The course includes sessions on developing and structuring a clinical question, searching and appraising the literature, implementing and evaluating existing research.
 You will come away with your knowledge and skills enhanced around evidence based practice.

 We also support our nurses and midwives to undertake further education and training through our local higher education institutes via the Learning Beyond Registration programme.